-Another step was taken when Dr. Charles

-W. Conn, then General Overseer of the Church of God, listed as one of the aims of "Project 70" the establishment of a Church of God seminary.
+Another step was taken when Dr. Charles W. Conn, then General Overseer of the Church of God, listed as one of the aims of "Project 70" the establishment of a Church of God seminary.
 In 1968, during Dr. Conn's tenure as General Overseer, the General Board of Education was created and its members appointed.
 From its very beginning the General Board of Education promoted the idea of starting a seminary.
 This Board began formal studies of existing seminary programs with a view toward laying the groundwork for the beginning of a Church of God seminary.
 The study included a look at other seminaries, consortia and sites.
 A committee was appointed to study possible locations for the Seminary.
 The members were the Reverend H. D. Williams, Chairman; Dr. James M. Beaty, Secretary; and Dr. R. Hollis Gause.
 The committee visited Indianapolis, Atlanta, and Nashville, making a thorough study of the advantages and disadvantages of the different sites.

-In the fifty-third General Assembly (St. Louis, Missouri, 1970), the church authorized the General Executive Council, "to proceed with a study leading to the establishment of a seminary ... and if found feasible that the Executive Council initiate the first phase of the program."
+In the fifty-third General Assembly (1970), the church authorized the General Executive Council, "to proceed with a study leading to the establishment of a seminary ... and if found feasible that the Executive Council initiate the first phase of the program."
 On October 13, 1970, a seminary fund was started.

-In May of 1971, a subcommittee of the General Executive Council (Dr. Ray H. Hughes, Sr., Chairman; Reverend Wade H. Horton; Reverend Floyd J. Timmerman; and Reverend H. D. Williams, Consultant and Chairman of the General Board of Education) presented a report on the "Projected Cost for the Initial Unit of a Seminary."
+In May of 1971, a subcommittee of the General Executive Council presented a report on the "Projected Cost for the Initial Unit of a Seminary."
 It was moved "that the report be received and that the same committee continue its study, giving consideration to the feasibility and cost of a seminary program utilizing in part the facilities of a Church of God institution."
 During the tenure of Dr. Ray H. Hughes, Sr. as General Overseer (1972-74), emphasis was given to planning for a seminary.